tycoon-dev/ML-Car-Dealership-predictions/README.md

 Car price and Age prediction implements both Linear Regression using SKlearn and Catboost Regressor Fuel type prediction implements Classification models like Kmeans and Catboost Classificator

+# INSTRUCTIONS ON HOW TO RUN

+OPTIONAL(Put linksDeCarros.txt inside the same folder if you want to train on a smaller set of entries)

+1. COPY carrosFinal.csv to be in same folder as notebook
+2. RUN THE PREDICTIONS